2020-21 Legislative Action Priorities

 Background: The Sioux City School Board recommends extension of weighted English Language Learner (ELL) funding from five years to seven years per pupil, in accordance with evidence-based practice.
 Additional flexibility in funds and blending funds should also be considered to meet the diverse needs of ELL students and families.

 Action Needed: We need more funding and more years of funding to better prepare our students.
 Extending the length of eligible funding will increase the length of services provided to ELL students and help develop their proficiency in the English language so they can be successful in the educational setting.
 Evidence-based practice identifies seven years as the length of time needed to achieve academic English proficiency and acclimate students to the culture and educational environment.
 ELL students would benefit from additional time given the amount of learning required to achieve proficiency in a second language.
 The belief that children immersed in the English language will accelerate proficiency does not align with research.
 We believe that children benefit from learning in their primary language before a secondary language can be effectively taught, and this process takes time.
 The Sioux City Schools continues to enroll students from around the world.
 The critical needs of these students, in addition to learning English, are multiple and resource intensive.
-The ELL student graduation rate in the state is 82.9%, compared with Iowa’s overall graduation rate of 90.8%.
-Additional resources are necessary to close this gap through the passage of SR 445, ELL Weighting Increase that concluded the 2019 session by being referred to the Senate Appropriations Committee.
+The ELL student graduation rate in the state is 79.3%, compared with Iowa’s overall graduation rate of 91.4%.
+Additional resources are necessary to close this gap through the increase of ELL Weighting, especially for those ELL students well below proficiency.

 7. Expanded Support for Mental Health Funding